Mpire25/keep-focus/README.md

 5. Click "Add" or press Enter
 6. The extension will track your time spent on that site and block it once you reach your daily limit

+**Via Standalone Page:**
+1. Click the Keep Focus extension icon in your toolbar
+2. Click the external link button (↗) in the top right corner to open the standalone page
+3. Use the sidebar to navigate to **"Screen Limits"**
+4. Follow the same steps as above

 ### Removing Sites

+**Via Popup:**
 1. Open the extension popup
 2. Click the "Remove" button next to any blocked site or time limit you want to remove

+**Via Standalone Page:**
+1. Open the standalone page (click the external link button ↗ in the popup)
+2. Navigate to the appropriate tab (Blocked Sites or Screen Limits)
+3. Click the "Remove" button next to any blocked site or time limit you want to remove

 ### When You Visit a Blocked Site